project-ida/two-state-quantum-systems/src/02-perturbing-a-two-state-system.md

 This result is not immediately intuitive (see [derivation](https://en.wikipedia.org/wiki/Rabi_problem#Semiclassical_approach)), so we will return to this at a later point and derive it using perturbation theory.

 For now we will continue exploring.
-Now that we've seen the effect of resonance, it is natural to wonder how sensitive is the effect to changes in frequency.
+Now that we've seen the effect of resonance, it is natural to wonder how sensitive it is to changes in frequency.

 ### Off resonance